sanghamitrajohri/sanghamitrajohri/README.md

 - 👋 Hi, I’m @sanghamitrajohri
 - 👀 I’m interested in Computervision and Robotics
-- 🌱 I’m currently learning ...-
--💞️ I’m looking to collaborate on real time projects related to computervision
+- 🌱 I’m currently learning different algorithms used for image detection and classification of EMG Signals -💞️ I’m looking to collaborate on real time projects related to computervision
 - 📫 How to reach me - https://www.linkedin.com/in/sanghamitra-johri/